-The Master Plan categorized the ICT elements into foundations and pillars as a conceptual model to foster understanding and structuring the strategic interventions.
+The Master Plan 2014-2017 categorized the ICT elements into foundations and pillars as a conceptual model to foster understanding and structuring the strategic interventions.
 The foundations included; ICT human capital and workforce development, Integrated ICT infrastructure and Integrated information infrastructure.

-The Master Plan had identified four pillars: E-Government services, ICT as a driver of industry and developing ICT businesses.
+The Master Plan 2014-2017 had identified four pillars: E-Government services, ICT as a driver of industry and developing ICT businesses.
 However, the master plan was not fully implemented owing to its short timeframe, a challenge that was squarely equated to inadequate resources and delay in the implementation of the institutional reforms.

 This Kenya National Digital Master Plan is a continuation of the aspirations of the Kenya Vision 2030.
 It dovetails the initiatives and achievements of the Kenya National ICT Master Plan 2014 - 2017, builds on the pillars of the Kenya Digital Economy Blueprint, and re-focuses the country on the transformative trajectory towards a digital economy.
-In the conceptual model given in chapter 3, the purpose of this Master Plan is the provision of quality, accessible, affordable, reliable, quality, and secure ICTs in government, with a positioning of Kenya as a globally competitive digital economy.
+The conceptual model given in chapter 3, envisions a transformed Kenya as a globally competitive digital economy characterised with quality, accessible, reliable and secure ICTs.